kyma-project/kyma-infrastructure-manager/hack/runtime-migrator/README.md

 The above **execution example** will:
 1. take the stdin input (json with runtimeIds array)
 1. proceed only with Runtime CRs creation for clusters listed in the input
-1. save output files in `/tmp/` directory.
-The output directory will contain the following content:
+1. save output files in the `/tmp/` directory.
+The output directory contains the following:
     - `migration.json` - the output file with the migration results
     - `runtimes` - the directory with the Runtime CRs files
     - `comparison-results` - the directory with the files generated during the comparison process